The S5 has a stunning interior and high levels of fit and finish, but there are some small issues.

-The front sport seats are upholstered in what Audi calls "Silk Nappa leather," and they're highly contoured for grippy comfort.
+The front sport seats are bolstered for grip and comfort.
 Car and Driver praises the "highly adjustable seat" and a "tilting-and-telescoping steering wheel" that offer the driver a wider range of options.
 However, the "beltline is high," causing you to feel "a little buried in the car."
 On the 2010 Audi S5 Cabriolet, Car and Driver says that "two types of front seats will be offered," including "aggressive sport seats" and optional, "slightly less aggressive thrones" with the comfort package.
 Cars.com notes "the driver and front passenger get leather sport seats that have large side bolsters on both the bottom cushion and backrest."
 MyRide.com also speaks of the comfort of the front seat area, citing it as one of the "selling points" of the vehicle; the "generous amounts of overall passenger room" is sure to capture serious attention.

-Fancy features aside, the 2010 Audi S5 has something many sport coupes lack: plenty of room for two sets of weekend luggage.
-Cars.com feels "the S5's trunk is rather large, at 16.1 cubic feet.
-That compares to the BMW 3-Series' 11.1-cubic-foot trunk and the Infiniti G37's 7.4-cubic-foot cargo area."
-Edmunds again concurs: "The trunk offers 16 cubic feet of cargo capacity (large for a sedan, let alone a coupe), and the rear seat flips down to accommodate more, if need be."
-You'd be crazy to schlep home lumber in this pricey vehicle, but you could easily do so.
+The S5 has lots of space for weekend luggage.
+Cars.com calls the S5's trunk "rather large, at 16.1 cubic feet."
+Edmunds reports "the rear seat flips down to accommodate more."
 While most convertibles in this class feature space-sucking hardtop convertibles, the 2010 Audi S5 Cabriolet gets a cloth roof, which bestows the S5 Cabriolet with a respectable amount of versatility.
-Cars.com says the "move allows for 11.3 cubic feet of storage volume with the top down," while some of the biggest competitors-like the Volvo C70-make do with just "6 cubic feet of trunk space with the top down."
+Cars.com says the fabric roof "allows for 11.3 cubic feet of storage volume with the top down," while some of the biggest competitors-like the Volvo C70-make do with just "6 cubic feet of trunk space with the top down."
 In addition to the spacious trunk, Car and Driver points out that Cabriolet's "50/50-split back seat also folds forward, swelling cargo capacity to 26.5 cubic feet."